-On April 23, 2020, SkyWest Airlines entered into a Payroll Support Program Agreement with Treasury that provides certain payroll support relief payments under the CARES Act, under which we received \$450.7 million through December 31, 2020.
-Additionally, on January 15, 2021 SkyWest Airlines entered into a Payroll Support Program Extension Agreement with Treasury under the Consolidated Appropriations Act, 2021 (the "2021 Appropriations Act") that provides similar payroll support relief payments, under which SkyWest Airlines expects to receive approximately \$233.1 million, of which SkyWest Airlines received \$116.5 in January 2021 and expects to receive the remaining balance in February 2021.
-Of the combined \$683.8 million expected to be received under the Payroll Support Program Agreement and Payroll Support Program Extension Agreement, approximately \$145.1 million was in the form of a tenyear unsecured term loan.
-The payroll support programs include certain restrictions, including requirements to maintain certain levels of scheduled service, restrictions on the payment of dividends and the repurchase of our common stock through October 1, 2022, and certain limitations on executive compensation.
+During 2020 and 2021, SkyWest Airlines entered into three payroll support program agreements (the "Payroll Support Program Agreements") with the U.S. Department of the Treasury ("Treasury") that provided certain payroll support relief payments.
+During 2020, we received \$345.5 million in the form of a payroll grant that was reflected as a reduction to operating expenses and we received \$105.2 million in the form of a ten-year unsecured loan, which remained outstanding as of December 31, 2021.
+During 2021, we received \$95.4 million in the form of a ten-year unsecured loan, which remained outstanding as of December 31, 2021.
+The payroll support programs include certain restrictions, including requirements to maintain certain levels of scheduled service, restrictions on the payment of dividends and the repurchase of our common stock through September 30, 2022, and certain limitations on executive compensation.
 There is no assurance that we will receive additional payroll support from Treasury.

-Additionally, during 2020 SkyWest Airlines entered into a secured loan and guarantee agreement with Treasury (the "Treasury Loan Agreement"), which permits us to borrow up to \$725 million under a five-year term.
-We have through May 28, 2021 to increase our borrowings under the Treasury Loan Agreement up to the permissible amount.
-As of December 31, 2020, we borrowed \$60 million under the Treasury Loan Agreement.
-The Treasury Loan Agreement, includes certain restrictions, including on the payment of dividends, repurchase of our common stock and executive compensation for a twelve-month period following repayment of the loan in full.
-The Treasury Loan Agreement is secured by certain aircraft and spare aircraft parts and is subject to periodical appraisals and loan-to-value ratios.
-The substance and duration of these restrictions may have materially negative affect our operations and financial results.
-We lose our ability to draw additional amounts under the Treasury Loan Agreement after May 28, 2021.
-In the event we repay the full amount outstanding under the Treasury Loan Agreement, the Treasury Loan Agreement will terminate.
+Additionally, during 2020 SkyWest Airlines entered into a secured loan and guarantee agreement with Treasury (the "Treasury Loan Agreement"), which permitted us to borrow up to \$725 million under a five-year term.
+Upon execution, we borrowed \$60 million under the Treasury Loan Agreement.
+The Treasury Loan Agreement includes certain restrictions, including on the payment of dividends, repurchase of our common stock and executive compensation for a twelve-month period following repayment of the loan in full.
+During 2021, we repaid amounts outstanding under the Treasury Loan Agreement.
+There is no assurance Treasury will provide similar financing arrangements in the future.

 We may also take additional actions to improve our financial position, including measures to improve liquidity, such as drawing down on SkyWest Airlines' line of credit, the issuance of secured debt securities, and/or the entry into other debt facilities.
 There can be no assurance as to the timing of any such drawdown or issuance, which may be in the near term, or that any such additional financing will be completed on favorable terms, or at all.
 Any such actions could be conducted in the near term, may be material in nature and could result in significant additional borrowing.
-Measures to improve liquidity or other strategic actions that we may take in the future in response to COVID-19 may not be effective in offsetting decreased demand, and we will not be permitted to take certain strategic actions as a result of the CARES Act and the Payroll Support Program Extension Agreement, which could result in a material adverse effect on our business, operating results and financial condition.
+Measures to improve liquidity or other strategic actions that we may take in the future in response to COVID-19 may not be effective in offsetting decreased demand, and we will not be permitted to take certain strategic actions as a result of the Payroll Support Program Agreements, which could result in a material adverse effect on our business, operating results and financial condition.

-The full extent of the ongoing impact of COVID-19 on our longer-term operational and financial performance will depend on future developments, many of which are outside of our control, including the effectiveness of the mitigation strategies discussed above, the duration and spread of COVID-19 and related travel advisories and restrictions, the impact of COVID-19 on overall long-term demand for air travel, the impact of COVID-19 on our financial health and operations and that of our major airline partners, and future governmental actions, all of which are highly uncertain and cannot be predicted.
+The full extent of the ongoing impact of COVID-19 on our longer-term operational and financial performance will depend on future developments, many of which are outside of our control, including the effectiveness of the mitigation strategies discussed above, the duration and spread of COVID-19 and its variants and related travel advisories and restrictions, the impact of COVID-19 on overall long-term demand for air travel, the impact of COVID-19 on our financial health and operations and that of our major airline partners, recovery plans initiated by major airlines and others in the airline industry, the impact of potential vaccine mandates on employee attrition and future governmental actions, all of which are highly uncertain and cannot be predicted.
 The COVID-19 pandemic has had a material impact, and the continuation of reduced demand could have a material adverse effect, on our business, operating results, financial condition and liquidity.